bleeng089/Armageddon_6.5_6-2025_v2/README.md

 # NCC Hub and Spoke Collaborative Configuration

 This repository provides a Terraform configuration for deploying a Google Cloud Platform (GCP) Network Connectivity Center (NCC) hub-and-spoke architecture, with separate hub and spoke projects for improved team collaboration.
-It builds on the proof-of-concept from [bleeng089/Armageddon_6.5_6-2025](https://github.com/bleeng089/Armageddon_6.5_6-2025), introducing a two-phase deployment process and GCS-based state management.
+It builds on the proof-of-concept from [bleeng089/Armageddon_6.5_6-2025](https://github.com/bleeng089/Armageddon_6.5_6-2025), introducing a three-phase deployment process and GCS-based state management.

 ## Structure
 - `hub/`: Contains the Terraform configuration for the NCC hub, including VPC, subnet, HA VPN Gateway, Cloud Router, and NCC hub resources.
 See `hub/README.md` for details.
 - `spoke/`: Contains the Terraform configuration for a single spoke, including VPC, subnet, HA VPN Gateway, and Cloud Router.
 See `spoke/README.md` for details.
+- `spoke2/`: Contains the configuration for a second spoke (similar to spoke/).

 ## Features
 - Separate hub and spoke configurations for independent management.
+- Three-phase deployment:
+  - Phase 1: Core infrastructure (VPC, subnets, VPN gateways, routers)
-- Two-phase deployment: Phase 1 for core resources, Phase 2 for VPN tunnels and BGP peering.
+  - Phase 2: VPN connectivity (tunnels, BGP peering, NCC spokes)
+  - Phase 3: Spoke-to-spoke communication (firewall rules)
-- GCS buckets for state (`walid-gcs-backend` for hub, `walid-gcs-backend2` for spoke) and shared secrets (`walid-gcs-backend3`).
+- GCS buckets for state management and shared secrets.
-- Detailed READMEs with input tables, dependencies, and deletion instructions.
-- Support for multiple spokes via the hub’s `spoke_configs` variable.
+- Support for multiple spokes via the hub's `spoke_configs` variable.
+- Dynamic firewall rules for spoke-to-spoke communication.

 ## Getting Started
-1. Configure the hub project in `hub/terraform.tfvars` and deploy Phase 1 (`deploy_phase2 = false`).
+1. Configure the hub project in `hub/terraform.tfvars` and deploy Phase 1 (`deploy_phase2 = false`, `deploy_phase3 = false`).
-2. Configure the spoke project in `spoke/terraform.tfvars` using hub outputs and deploy Phase 1.
+2. Configure each spoke project in `spoke/terraform.tfvars` and `spoke2/terraform.tfvars` using hub outputs and deploy Phase 1.
-3. Enable Phase 2 (`deploy_phase2 = true`) for both hub and spoke to establish VPN connectivity.
+3. Enable Phase 2 (`deploy_phase2 = true`) for both hub and spokes to establish VPN connectivity.
+4. Enable Phase 3 (`deploy_phase3 = true`) on the hub to generate the `all_spoke_cidrs` output.
+5. Verify the hub outputs contain all spoke CIDRs: `terraform output all_spoke_cidrs` should show `["10.191.1.0/24", "10.191.2.0/24"]`
+6. Enable Phase 3 (`deploy_phase3 = true`) on both spokes to enable spoke-to-spoke communication.
-4. Refer to `hub/README.md` and `spoke/README.md` for detailed instructions.
+7. Refer to `hub/README.md` and `spoke/README.md` for detailed instructions.

-## Inspiration
-This project is inspired by the [bleeng089/Armageddon_6.5_6-2025](https://github.com/bleeng089/Armageddon_6.5_6-2025) repository, which provided a monolith and modular PoC.
-This configuration enhances it by splitting hub and spoke for collaboration and adding a phased deployment approach.

-## Contributing
-Contributions are welcome!
-Please follow the conventions in `hub/README.md` and `spoke/README.md`, including lowercase naming, separate `variables.tf` and `outputs.tf`, and input validation.

-# NCC Hub and Spoke Terraform Project

-This project implements a hub-and-spoke network architecture on Google Cloud Platform (GCP) using Terraform.
-The hub project is designed to manage a central hub that connects to multiple spokes, while the spoke project is tailored for a single spoke connecting to the hub.
-The infrastructure is deployed in two phases to ensure proper setup and connectivity.

 ## Overview